great-expectations/great_expectations/README.md

 [Down with Pipeline Debt!](https://medium.com/@expectgreatdata/down-with-pipeline-debt-introducing-great-expectations-862ddc46782a) explains the core philosophy behind Great Expectations.
 Please give it a read, and clap, follow, and share while you're at it.

-We are looking for user testers to help make this project better! **In return for your time we’d love to help you get up and running!**
+To make this project more accessible to all data practitioners, we are looking for user testers to help make the onboarding experience better! **If you are new to Great Expectations, in return for your time we’d love to help you get up and running!**
 Feel free to schedule here:  https://calendly.com/great-expectations-1/great-expectations-integration-one-on-one

 What is great_expectations?